Multi-view imaging in networked sensing systems: A covariance-based approach: Phase I: Covariance-based Single-View Imaging

 Thus, the penalized ML cost function is given by

-where $\eta>0$ denotes the penalty parameter used to enforce cluster.
+where $\delta>0$ denotes the penalty parameter used to promote clusters.
 The optimization problem is then formulated as

-where the constraint \eqref{eq:constraint1} is due to the normalization and the fact that the energy is non-negative; the condition \eqref{eq:constraint2} restricts all grid points are within the RoI; and the constraint \eqref{eq:constraint3} not only prevents the grid index ambiguity problem (e.g., swaps between $(q,q')$ and $(q',q)$ coordinates) inherent to permutation-invariant formulations, but also guarantees the separability of adjacent grid points provided that initial positions $\mathbf{p}_{k,q}^{(0)}$'s are not too close.
+where the constraint \eqref{eq:constraint1} restricts energy is non-negative; the condition \eqref{eq:constraint2} restricts all grid points are within the RoI; and the constraint \eqref{eq:constraint3} not only prevents the grid index ambiguity problem (e.g., swaps between $(q,q')$ and $(q',q)$ coordinates) inherent to permutation-invariant formulations, but also guarantees the separability of adjacent grid points provided that initial positions $\mathbf{p}_{k,q}^{(0)}$'s are not too close.
 In the formulated covariance-based optimization problem, the sample covariance matrix $\hat{\bm{\Sigma}}_{k}$ of received signals provides sufficient information for imaging.
 In the following, we introduce an AO framework to iteratively refine $\bm{\gamma}_{r,k}$ and $\mathbf{P}_k$, with the outline of the proposed algorithm provided in Algorithm \ref{alg:image}.